nihilistsumo/Mongoose/README.md

 ```

 ## Usage
+Running the installation script **run.sh** builds the project, adds the necessary files to the project and creates the output directory called **mongoose-results** in the **same directory where you clone this project**.

-You can change various parameters and options through project.properties files located inside Mongoose directory.
+You can change various parameters and options through **_project.properties_** files located inside Mongoose directory.
 Following are some of the important option/variable names and their descriptions:
 ```
 data-dir=path to benchmarkY1train/test directory